Melbourne’s Rental Crisis: Why 2026 Rents May Climb Again

 Below is a snapshot of how Melbourne’s rental figures compare with other capitals.
 It puts into perspective how far we’ve come—and how close we now sit to the national affordability tipping point:

-Melbourne’s rents have risen sharply—up 22% since 2020—but what’s even more striking is how closely we now track cities like Sydney and Perth in terms of rent burden.
+Melbourne’s rents have risen sharply—up 32% since March 2020, based on the latest available data—but what’s even more striking is how quickly the gap has narrowed with cities like Sydney and Perth in terms of rent burden.
 Back in 2020, Melbourne renters were spending around 23–26% of their income on housing.
-Now it’s closer to 30%, placing us right on the edge of rental stress.
-Perth and Adelaide, once affordable, are seeing rent-to-income ratios jump above 28–31%, while the national average is now 33%.
+Based on the latest available data to September 2025, it’s now about 28%, nudging us closer to the 30% line and the edge of rental stress.
+Perth and Adelaide, once affordable, are now sitting at around 34% and 35.5% of income respectively, while the national average is 33.4%.
 In short, the days of Melbourne being the “cheaper capital” are well behind us.
 Affordability pressures are hitting renters hard across the board, and Melbourne is no exception.

 Keep in mind, once you pass the 30% mark, most experts consider that rental stress, meaning you’re spending too much of your pay just to keep a roof over your head.
-When even traditionally affordable places like Adelaide and Perth are approaching or passing that threshold, you know it’s a national problem.
+When even traditionally affordable places like Adelaide and Perth are approaching—or clearly passing—that threshold, you know it’s a national problem.
 But here in Melbourne, I’ve watched the squeeze play out one move at a time—tenants downsizing (sometimes even turning to self-storage despite the Melbourne storage costs involved), moving further out, or splitting houses to stay afloat.
 What used to be a choice is now a necessity.

 This widening pressure on rental affordability Melbourne-wide is changing the way we live and plan.
 And if we don’t start tackling supply and affordability now, the next generation of renters will face even tougher decisions.